 Day 15 – TE ANAU – DUNEDIN (BLD) Departing Te Anau, travel across country through some of New Zealand’s most populated sheep country to Lumsden then south to visit Maple Glen Gardens in Wyndham for a guided tour of this magnificent 25 acre private garden, nursery, aviary, woodland and wetland set in the rolling countryside.
 A picnic boxed lunch today is included.
 From here we continue to Dunedin, the Edinburgh of the South, visit Olveston House, an impressive turn-of-the-century house that is still home to all the lavish furnishings and art collections that have been collected from all corners of the world.
 Scenic Dunedin City Hotel, Dunedin

 Day 16 – DUNEDIN – CHRISTCHURCH (BD) This morning, visit Larnach Castle for a guided tour of their magnificent gardens.
 Departing Dunedin via the Moeraki Boulders, to view this unusual phenomenon with a photo stop before heading on to Oamaru to look at the ‘White Stone City’.
 The old buildings have been constructed with local limestone.
 Here we visit Oamaru Public Gardens officially opened in October 1876, the Oamaru Gardens are one of the oldest in the country.
 For well over a century Oamaru Public Gardens has welcomed, entertained and inspired.
-The well tended gardens and distinctive features reflect the unique style and heritage of Oamaru and Whitestone Waitaki.
-From Oamaru we follow the east coast north back to Christchurch.
+The well-tended gardens and distinctive features reflect the unique style and heritage of Oamaru and Whitestone Waitaki.
+From

 Farewell from New Zealand, today you will be transferred from the hotel to Christchurch International Airport, if time permits we will include a visit to the Botanical Gardens en route.